chusan17/yold-system/README.md

 If you follow below videos to set up Jetson Nano, almost all of things are needed for Real-Time detection will be completed to install on your Jetson.
 <br>
-After that, if not enough, download from your Jetson terminal separately.
+After that, if not enough, download things you need from your Jetson terminal separately.
 <br>

 Jetson AI Fundamentals - S1E1 - First Time Setup with JetPack